jess192/pothos/README.md

 $ pothos -c Canada -s 5s -r 3h
 ```

-> Connect to a NordVPN server in the United_States (default).
+> Connect to a NordVPN server in a country that NordVPN chooses.
 Show a status update every 5 ninutes (default) and connect to a new server every 20 minutes.
 Persist is set, so the terminal will not clear on each status update.
 ```shell
 $ pothos -r 20m -p
 ```